Alexdalegend/MAMOC/content/post/NEUROEV/index.md

 ## Learning to Walk
-The first experiment I attempted was with the  OPENAI Gym Bipedal Walker environment, the aim was to utilise the NEAT algorithm and learn walking behaviour within a 24 hour training window or completing the environment (whichever came first).
-The walker environment is deemed 'completed' if your model can complete 300 units of distance in 1600 time steps and the reward function gives an agent a reward for every unit of distance it travels and penalises an agent for the following:
+The first experiment I attempted was the  OPENAI Gym Bipedal Walker environment, the aim was to utilise the NEAT algorithm and learn walking behaviour within a 24 hour training window or by completing the environment (whichever came first).
+The walker environment is deemed 'completed' if the model can complete 300 units of distance in 1600 time steps and the reward function gives an agent a reward for every unit of distance it travels and penalises an agent for the following:
 - The use of any motor joints incurs a small energy cost,
 - The walker falling over incurs a -100 score penalty.

 Implicitly, this means the environment is telling us a 'good' model is one that travels lots of distance, with minimal energy expenditure and does not fall over.
-This is a good starting heuristic for 'walking' behaviour, but it will be discussed later why embedding more knowledge into the fitness function improves performance.
+This is a good starting heuristic for 'walking' behaviour, but as will be discussed later, embedding more knowledge into the fitness function improves performance.
 This leads to my earliest implementation of the function that evaluates a genomes performance as follows:
 ```python
 def eval_genome(genome, config):
     # setup the model and the environment